AbdullahAlAnasSaimon/Interview-questions/README.md

 ## JavaScript fundamentals

-### What is Javascript?
+### 1. What is Javascript?

 Javascript is a programming language that is used for converting static web pages to interactive and dynamic.

-### 1. What are JavaScript Data Types?
+### 2. What are JavaScript Data Types?

 There are two category for data type: 1.
 Primitive data type, 2.
 Non-primitive/Reference data type

 Primitive data type: Primitive data types are the most basic data types.
-Primitive data types represents a single value that have no special capabilities, they are also known as predefined types.
+Primitive data types are immutable and represents a single value that have no special capabilities, they are also known as predefined types.
 1. String
 2. Number
 3. Boolean